 The primary function of the Texas Medical Board (TMB) is to license and regulate doctors and some other medical professionals.
 However, the TMB is also often at the forefront of innovations in medical practice, such as telehealth.
 As the medical profession has increased its technological capabilities, partially in response to the COVID-19 pandemic in recent years, the TMB has also developed guidelines and rules to allow practitioners to utilize these developments while maintaining the utmost quality in patient care.

 As a physician or another licensed medical professional, you are responsible for familiarizing yourself with the rules and laws concerning telemedicine and other medical care innovations, even as they evolve and change over time.
-If you are facing allegations that you have violated a rule or law related to your profession, you should consult an experienced Texas Medical Board defense attorney.
+If you are facing allegations that you have violated a rule or law related to your profession, you should consult an experienced Texas Medical Board defense lawyer.
 Your attorney can represent your interests from the outset of any investigation and during disciplinary proceedings by the TMB.
 You can benefit from legal representation throughout this process.

 Telemedicine Laws and Rules